-People who suffer from chronic mental health issues should remember to Take prescribed medications on schedule, get plenty of rest, and stay hydrated.
+People who live with chronic mental health issues should remember to take prescribed medications on schedule, get plenty of rest, and stay hydrated.
 Stretching and light exercise can help you move frustrations and stuck energy around to ease somatic symptoms of mental disorders.
 If you're going through quarantine or lockdown alone at home, reach out and connect with friends, family, and coworkers online to maintain a sense of normalcy in your life during these challenging times.

-Remember that online therapy options are available with leading therapy providers like BetterHelp, Regain, and 7 Cups of Tea online.
-These sites are available to provide 24-hour support for people who suffer from chronic mental health issues like anxiety, depression, and post-traumatic stress disorder.
+Coronavirus telehealth can also be a good option in dealing with the anxiety and stress of the pandemic.
+Remember that coronavirus online therapy options are available with leading therapy providers like BetterHelp.
+This web-based therapy side is available to provide 24-hour support for people who have mental health issues like anxiety, depression, and post-traumatic stress disorder, or anyone in general.

 Talking to a therapist or mental health counselor can help you process feelings of confusion and frustration that may be building up around the current world climate and the coronavirus.
 Mental health apps you can use to learn new coping strategies for stress relief or chat with licensed mental health professionals include: